cohure/CHR2027-website/content/hosting.md

 ---
-title: "Call for Bids to Host CHR2025"
+title: "Call for Bids to Host the Next CHR Conference"
 date: 2019-12-15T11:12:28+01:00
 draft: true
 ---

-The board of the Computational Humanities Society hereby invites proposals to host the annual CHR conference in December 2025.
-Some of the proposals will also be considered for CHR in 2026 and beyond.
-The number of (in-person) attendees to a CHR conference is likely to fall in the range of 150-250.
+The board of the Computational Humanities Society hereby invites proposals to host the annual CHR conference in December 2027.
+Some of the proposals will also be considered for CHR in 2028 and beyond.
+The number of (in-person) attendees to a CHR conference is likely to fall in the range of 200-250.

 Deadline: November 10, 2024.
-We will announce the next conference’s location during CHR2024 in Aarhus in December 2024.
+We will announce the next conference’s location during CHR2027 in Manchester in January 2027.
 Please send formal proposals or any questions by email to info@computational-humanities-research.org.

 ### Proposal format